-The use of the remotely controlled an Unmanned Surface Vehicle (USV) was superb and provided essential data on pollock distribution and abundance.
+The use of the remotely controlled saildrones was superb and provided essential data on pollock distribution and abundance.
 The SSC suggests that these data be also used to extract information on the distribution and abundance of euphausiids, if possible.

 Multi-year Trends through 2019/2020